jorgegc/phing-compass/README.md

 ## Overview

-A collection of targets for Compass.
+A collection of Compass targets for Phing.

 ## Installation